-Nokomis East Gateway Gardens
+Nokomis East Gateway Garden

 Located at the corner of East 50th Street and Old Hiawatha.
 It’s kiddie corner from the Minnehaha station on the Hiawatha LRT line.
-Gateway Gardens was designed pro bono by the landscape architecture firm of colberg|tews to resemble a Monarch butterfly wing when seen from an aerial view.
+Gateway Garden was designed pro bono by the landscape architecture firm of colberg|tews to resemble a Monarch butterfly wing when seen from an aerial view.
 Planted in October of 2010 using all native plants, indigenous to the region including a Bur Oak to represent the Oak Savanna found in this area centuries ago.
-Metro Transit provides the site and additional support.
-Gateway Gardens is maintained by neighborhood volunteers.
+The Met Council provides the site and additional support.
+Gateway Garden is maintained by neighborhood volunteers.
 Everyone is welcome to volunteer and visitors are encouraged.

 Minneapolis Monarch Festival